 This blog is intended to contain searchable data rather than readable articles although occasionally it might achieve both.

-The search engine provided in the blog setup collects articles that contain your search term and lists them one after the other.
+You can also use the search engine provided inside this blog which collects some articles that contain your search term and lists them one after the other.
 A few steps are required to find more information.
 The instructions below assume you are using a computer, not a phone.

 STEP 1